midibox/mios8/apps/clockbox/ekx/README.txt

    o check the "general application settings" in main.h if changes are
      required for your hardware setup (normaly not)

-   o check the encoder type in mios_wrapper/mios_tables.inc
+   o check the encoder type in main.c
      By default, the DETENTED2 type is selected

-   o the application can be rebuilt with the "make.bat" file
+   o the application can be rebuilt by typing "make" in the command shell
-     (type "make" in a DOS command shell)

 ===============================================================================

 Description about the most important files:

-   - mios_wrapper\mios_wrapper.asm and mios_wrapper\mios_tables.inc:
-     The MIOS wrapper code and MIOS specific configuration tables

-   - pic18f452.c: exports PIC18F452 specific SFRs

    - main.c: the main program with all MIOS hooks
    - mclock.c: the MIDI clock handler
+   - send_bit_macro.inc: some assembly code for bit-banging MIDI out

 There are additional .h files for all .c files which contain general definitions and the declaration of global functions/variables